3 to Go: Production

 Assistance was provided by the then Commonwealth Film Unit (now Screen Australia).
 Michael was filmed in late 1969 on in black and white 16mm but blown up to 35mm; the other two films were filmed in early 1970 on 35mm.
 The director of photography was Kerry Brown, and the producer Gil Brealey.

-It was distributed by British Empire Films.
+The sale to Australian television apparently recovered A$15,000 of the A$50,000 budget.

 Music

 The music for Michael was written and played by the Cleves, a New Zealand band popular in Sydney at the time, and released in January 1970 as an EP called Music from Michael.
 Released by Festival Records, the tracks were: